-Borrowed from Chinese Medicine, awakening these acupressure points is traditionally said to help restore the flow of qi, or energy, through the body’s meridians.
-If you’re skeptical, rest assured that Western medicine can at least agree that these pressure points can help relieve tension, improve circulation, and stimulate endorphins.
-So the next time your head is pounding, try these five pressure points to relieve a headache.
+If you’re still skeptical, rest assured that Western medicine can at least agree that these pressure points can help relieve tension, improve circulation, and stimulate endorphins.

 Using your index and point finger, press the space between the eyebrows where the bridge of the nose meets the forehead for one minute.
 You can either press straight on or massage the area in a circular motion.
 This pressure point stimulates the pineal gland, which is responsible for producing melatonin.
 Studies show that melatonin regulation provides significant relief for migraines.